pnixMorph/devops-training/Week8/SonarQube.md

 Save this YAML file in your working directory (e.g., `.github/workflows/sonarqube.yml`), replacing `'https://your-sonarqube-instance.com'` with the URL of your SonarQube instance.

-Make sure to add a secret named SONARQUBE_TOKEN to your GitHub repository.
-You can do this by going to your repository on GitHub, navigating to "Settings" > "Secrets," and adding a new secret with the name SONARQUBE_TOKEN and the value being the access token generated from your SonarQube server.
+Make sure to add a secret named SONAR_TOKEN containing the SonarQube token generated from your SonarQube server to your GitHub repository.
+Also, add a secret named SONAR_HOST_URL containing the SonarQube host url you installed earlier.
+You can add secrets by going to your repository on GitHub, navigating to "Settings" > "Secrets," and adding a new secret with the required name and the value.

 This example workflow triggers on each push to the `main` branch, checks out the code, sets up the JDK, runs SonarQube static analysis, and uploads the results as an artifact.